luka-hash/doit/README.md

-You might think that it's just too much work writing every author and title by hand, but that is **required** since there is no other way to guaranty the authors and titles are correct and/or properly formated.
-Plus, since english input method is only common input method on all my deviced I listen to my music, all names/titles need to be germanized (if that is a correct term).
+You might think that it's just too much work writing every author and title by hand, but that is **required** since there is no other way to guaranty the authors and titles are correct and/or properly formatted.
+Plus, since English input method is the only common input method on all my devices I listen to my music, all names/titles need to be transliterated.

 If your workflow is similar, `doit` is the program for you.
 Enjoy :)